 - Click Next and Finish

-Method 3: Change USB Drive letter
+Method 4: Change the USB Drive letter

 - Go to Control Panel, select System and Security, then Tools